visiting artist program

 For residencies taking place from October 2023 to August 2024

 Call for Submissions

-Notification of results: April 30, 2021 (or earlier).
-All applicants will be notified of the outcome.
+Notification of results: by end of February 2023, all applicants will be notified of the outcome.

 How To Apply:

-St. Michael’s Printshop (SMP) accepts applications to our Local Artist Residency in multiple formats.
+St. Michael’s Printshop (SMP) accepts applications to our Visiting Artist Residency in multiple formats.
 Our preference is for artists to apply with the google form.
-Proposals can also be emailed to SMP in writing, or pitched to SMP in the form of a zoom interview, which will be recorded for the jury.
+Proposals can also be emailed to SMP in writing or pitched to SMP in the form of a zoom interview, which will be recorded for the jury.

 To schedule a Zoom pitch: